ngolebiewski/keywordify/readme.md

 ## Todo
 0. ~~Deploy to Render~~
 1. Add style
-2. Use Plotly etal to make a cooler visual for keyword analysis
+2. ~~Use Plotly etal to make a cooler visual for keyword analysis~~
+3. Add PDF as option, + copy and paste, for adding job description and resume.
-3. View current keywords + option to add to list
+4. View current keywords + option to add to list
-4. Be pseudo LLM-y and build new keywords off of the job descriptions that are uploaded
+5. Add ML component with Tensor Flow to get new keywords off of the job descriptions that are uploaded
+6. Connect mySQL db to save new keywords for list, and overall data, etc.
-5. Build login to save your resume (can Render do SQLite from just their web services plan?)
+7. Build login to save your resume (can Render do SQLite from just their web services plan?)